 - Help predict if there are any blockages in your arteries.

 - Monitor changes in your heart rhythm.

-An electrocardiogram (EKG or ECG) is done by a technician, and the resulting ECG is interpreted by a doctor, such as an internist, family physician, cardiologist, or surgeon.
-You may receive an ECG as part of a physical examination at your health professional’s office or during a series of tests at a hospital or clinic.
+An electrocardiogram (ECG) is performed by a certified technician.
+The resulting ECG is interpreted by a doctor (internist, family physician, cardiologist and/or surgeon).
+You may receive an ECG as part of a physical examination at your health professionals office or during a series of tests at a hospital or clinic.